kevincalleu/yolo/Home.md

-Welcome to the darknet wiki!
+Welcome to the darknet wiki!!
 I want to create an question but,I forget how to do.So I just put it here.

 I want compiler yolo with OpenCV but I failed.